Pretty Little Liars (2022 TV series): Development

 On September 2, 2020, it was announced that a new Pretty Little Liars series was in development at Warner Bros., with Riverdale creator Roberto Aguirre-Sacasa taking over as showrunner from I. Marlene King.
-Original Sin takes place within the same continuity as the previous television series, but follows new characters and storylines in a new setting.
+The series takes place within the same continuity as the previous television series, but follows new characters and storylines in a new setting.

 On September 24, 2020, HBO Max gave the series a direct-to-series order of 10 episodes and was named Pretty Little Liars: Original Sin, with Aguirre-Sacasa teaming up with Lindsay Calhoon Bring to develop the series.
 Aguirre-Sacasa also executive produces the series alongside King, Leslie Morgenstein and Gina Girolamo.
 Production companies involved with the series are Muckle Man Productions, Alloy Entertainment, and Warner Bros.
 Television.

 On September 7, 2022, HBO Max renewed the series for a second season, retitled as Pretty Little Liars: Summer School.
-On September 20, 2024, Max canceled the series after two seasons.
+On September 20, 2024, Max cancelled the series after two seasons.